EasyEyes/remote-calibrator/README.md

 `callback` will be called when the next-step button is clicked, which is disabled until all the calibration steps are finished.

 If you don't want to use the default panel and want to integrate the process into your experiment, you can also call each calibration function individually.
 Please see the instructions below.

+You can also use `.removePanel()` to remove the panel element after the calibration is done, e.g., in the callback of `.panel()` function.

 ### 🖥️ Screen